ab604/data_cleaning/chapter1.md

 ## Looking at the data
 The surveys data set includes continuing monthly rodent surveys.
 Each month rodents are trapped on all 24 experimental plots and information on each captured rodent is contained in this file.
 The data set should prove useful for **studying population dynamics and species interactions**.

-The `surveys` dataset is loaded into the workspace.
+The `surveys` dataset is loaded into the workspace, along with the package `dplyr`.
 Have a look at the data and identify which of these variables were NOT recorded.

 Try using `glimpse()` or `head()` to look at the structure of the data.